jasonlewis/basset/README.md

 	Basset\Basset::add('template', 'template.css')->add('things', 'things.css');

-*Note: Basset will load based on the order of the given assets.*

 Let's assume that we did that in our **modules/basset/composers.php** file.
 Now we want to actually render our assets in our template.
 Easy.

     echo Basset\Basset::styles();